Tinkerforge/doc/en/source/Hardware/Bricklets/LED_Strip.rst

 The LED Strip :ref:`Bricklet <product_overview_bricklets>` can be used to control LED strips that are equipped with the WS2801 LED driver.
-It is possible to independently control 320 RGB LEDs (960 different LEDs).
+It is possible to independently control 320 RGB LEDs (960 individual LEDs).

 The API allows to change all LEDs at the same time with a fixed update rate of up to 100Hz.